benschmaus/blipweb/README.md

 Blipweb is a simple web app for creating and sharing patches for MeeBlip anode using the Web MIDI API, which is currently only supported by Chrome.

+You can see a video of it in action at https://www.youtube.com/watch?v=ToHkEqEFFlI

 To create patches, select the a) MIDI port your MeeBlip is connected to and
 b) MIDI channel your MeeBlip is configured to use.